influenzanet/python-ifncli/docs/response.md

     - catalog.json containing list of csv file with time range
     - survey_infos.json : data about the survey versions

-## response:export-bulk
+## response:export-plan

-Response bulk is an upper level of response:export, it can export several survey (incrementaly) in one command
+Response plan is an upper level of response:export-bulk, it's the same a calling export-bulk for each survey in one command.
+This list of survey to export is defined in a yaml file (the "plan").
+For each survey the path for the yaml file containing the export parameters is expected
+(so you can reuse export profiles already defined).
+It's just a way to regroup exports in one command.

 2 parameters:

 - plan : path to a yaml file describing all the surveys to export
-- output : the folder where to put the files (each survey in a separated subfolder with its name)
+- output : the folder where to put the files (each survey export will be in a separated subfolder named by the survey keys)

 plan file: